Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Introduction

 \emph{Electrical impedance tomography} (EIT) is a noninvasive imaging modality for recovering information about the electrical conductivity inside a physical body from boundary measurements of current and potential.
 In practice, a set of contact electrodes is employed to drive current patterns into the object and the resulting electric potential is measured at (some of) the electrodes.
 The reconstruction process of EIT requires the solution of a highly nonlinear inverse problem on noisy data.
 This problem is typically ill-conditioned \cite{Borcea02,Cheney99,Uhlmann09} and solution algorithms need either simplifying assumptions or regularization strategies based on a priori knowledge.

-In recent years, {\it machine learning} has arisen as a data-driven alternative that has shown tremendous improvements upon the ill-posedness of several inverse problems \cite{arridge2019,Lucas18,McCann17}.
-It has been already successfully applied in EIT imaging \cite{hamilton2019beltrami,hamilton2018deep,Li19,seo2019learning}.
+In recent years, {\it machine learning} has arisen as a data-driven alternative that has shown tremendous improvements upon the ill-posedness of several inverse problems \cite{arridge2019,McCann17,Lucas18}.
+It has been already successfully applied in EIT imaging \cite{hamilton2018deep, hamilton2019beltrami,Li19,seo2019learning}.
 The purpose of this work is to apply machine learning to the problem of classification of brain strokes from EIT data.

 Stroke, a serious and acute cerebrovascular disease, and a leading cause of death, can be of two types: \textit{hemorrhagic}, caused by blood bleeding into the brain tissue through a ruptured intracranial vessel, and \textit{ischemic}, caused by vascular occlusion in the brain due to a blood clot (thrombosis).
 Visible symptoms are precisely the same in both cases, which makes it extremely difficult to differentiate them without advanced imaging modalities.
 Ischemic stroke can be treated through the use of thrombolytic (or clot-dissolving) agents within the first few hours \cite{Hacke08}, since human nervous tissue is rapidly lost as stroke progresses.
 On the other hand, thrombolytics are harmful, or even potentially fatal, to patients suffering from hemorrhagic stroke, thus it is essential to distinguish between the two types.
-Rapid and accurate diagnosis is crucial to triage patients \cite{Dowrick15, Yang17}, speed up clinical decisions with regard to treatment, and improve the recovery in patients suffering from acute stroke \cite{Saver06}.
+A rapid and accurate diagnosis is crucial to triage patients \cite{Dowrick15, Yang17} to speed up clinical decisions concerning treatments and to improve the recovery of patients suffering from acute stroke \cite{Saver06}.